-Event Details (will be updated as we move forward) Bicycle Safety Dave is currently working on bicycle repairs through the United Me - Church, Potters House, at 212 19th Street, VB.
-Silent Auction The Silent Auction will be held again on April 26.
-We are working to re the success of this event at Zeiders American Dream Theater CHI Community Health Initiative of Haiti Clean Drinking Water Projecupdates from Pat Edwards.
+Event Details (will be updated as we move forward)

+Bicycle Safety Dave is currently working on bicycle repairs through the United Methodist the success of this event at Zeiders American Dream Theater

+Church, Potters House, at 212 19th Street, VB.

+The Silent Auction will be held again on April 26.
+We are working to recreate Silent Auction updates from Pat Edwards.
 Her next one is coming up soon!

+Community Health Initiative of Haiti Clean Drinking Water Project with CHI

+Rotaract For updates: contact Nancy Joslin

+Cashola Upcoming, February 24, 2020 at Shorebreak Restaurant, Shore Drive, at Plaza Middle School - Outstanding support for those in the community.

+Virginia Beach for Pat Edwards trip to Haiti.
+Come, enjoy, support Pat!

+Special Olympics Annual Event coming April 25th at Princess Anne High School and May 9th

+We need Soft drinks, Water and Gatorade.

-Rotaract For updates: contact Nancy Joslin ר: rth Cashola Upcoming, February 24, 2020 at Shorebreak Restaurant, Shore Virginia Beach for Pat Edwards trip to Haiti.
-Come, enjoy, suppor as Special Olympics Annual Event in May at Princess Anne High School and at Plaza School - Outstanding support for those in the community an ose Polio Plus Ongoing International Project to Stamp out Polio everywhere in the 12 known cases left!
-Pints for Polio is ongoing and our most recent was at O'Connors Brewery in Norfolk on January 25th ity.
-Clean the Bay Day 31 st opportunity was June 1, 2019 - this event has collected 6.5 pounds of debris in the past 30 years lin, District Grant with Local Rotary Clubs Grant Project with area Rotary Clubs to work with the Soap Chips Pro make portable showers available to the community, the Elizabeth River and Lynnhaven River Now oyster bed restoration ies
+Polio Plus Ongoing International Project to Stamp out Polio everywhere in the world.

+12 known cases left!
+Pints for Polio is ongoing and our most recent event was at O'Connors Brewery in Norfolk on January 25th pounds of debris in the past 30 years eMail to Rotary Club of Town Center Rotaract Update 7600 Website RI Website Code of Conduct Meeting Host Website In Memoriam RI Update Humor

+31st opportunity was June 1, 2019 - this event has collected 6.5 million Clean the Bay Day

+District Grant with Grant Project with area Rotary Clubs to work with the Soap Chips Project to Local Rotary Clubs make portable showers available to the community, the Elizabeth River Project, and Lynnhaven River Now oyster bed restoration